Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Results on Computer Vision Datasets

 \paragraph{Reconstruction Quality.} As shown in Figures \ref{fig:cars_main}(i) and \ref{fig:sn_main}(i), \simgan drastically improves the reconstruction quality compared to both $\beta$-TCVAE models, achieving a much lower FID across all values of $\beta$.
 We also compare \simgan to Jacobian supervision and find that \simgan has lower FID on both datasets.
 To ensure that the improvement in reconstruction quality over $\beta$-TCVAE is not just because \simgan has more parameters, we trained several $\beta$-TCVAE models with the same number of parameters as \simgan on the \textit{Small}NORB dataset and reported the results in Appendix \ref{sec:big-tcvae}.
 Although we found marginal improvements in the average FID for these bigger $\beta$-TCVAEs ($145.79\pm2.98$), they are still far higher than \simgan's FID ($59.16\pm4.52$).
 Also, increasing the parameters of $\beta$-TCVAE led to a decreased MIG ($0.163\pm0.026$) which indicates that increasing the parameters of $\beta$-TCVAE may increase reconstruction quality at the cost of disentanglement.
 Finally, for reference, we provide FID scores for a standard VAE with same number of parameters as \simgan (we refer to this model as Big-VAE).
 Surprisingly, \simgan has a lower FID than Big-VAE at low values of $\beta$ suggesting that the residual modeling in \simgan leads to better image quality in general (see Figures \ref{fig:cars_main}(i) and \ref{fig:sn_main}(i)). \paragraph{Conditioning on $C$} Consider Figures \ref{fig:cars_MI} and \ref{fig:norb_MI} where we report the mutual information terms $M_1, M_2$, $M_3$, and $M_4$ for both datasets (see Section \ref{sec:experiments} for their definitions).
 As per our expectation, we find that $M_2 > M_1 > M_3 >> M_4$ and that $M_3$ tracks $M_1$ without dropping significantly.
 This suggests that $Z$ is encoding meaningful information for the reconstruction of $X$ and that the model maintains the conditioning on $C$ in the final reconstruction.
 We further illustrate the conditioning on the $C$ with qualitative examples.
-In Figures \ref{fig:qual}(c), \ref{fig:qual}(d) and \ref{fig:qual}(h), we show latent traversal of $Y$ and $X$ pairs.
-Notice, \simgan is simply improving the quality of the generated output without diminishing the ability of the model to manipulate single factors of variation by traversing $C$. \paragraph{Downstream Classification} The results of the downstream attribute prediction tasks are shown in Figure~\ref{fig:predicting_label}.
-As can be seen, the MLP that was trained with both $C$ and $Z$ attains a higher accuracy on all five attribute prediction tasks than the MLPs trained with only $C$ or $Z$.
-Notice that as the regularization of the latent space increases (larger $\beta$) and the accuracy of the classier trained on $C$ decreases, the accuracy of the classifier trained on $Z$ increases.
-This highlights that $Z$ contains complementary information to that of $C$ and sheds light on why simply increasing the size of the latent space (i.e. the $\beta$TCVAE-L model) does not improve the reconstruction significantly.
+In Figures \ref{fig:qual}(c), \ref{fig:qual}(d) and \ref{fig:qual}(e) in the Appendix \ref{sec:trf}, we show latent traversal of $Y$ and $X$ pairs.
+Notice, \simgan improves the quality of the generated output without diminishing the ability of the model to manipulate single factors of variation by traversing $C$.